jurassix/web-embed-lab/docs/EXPERIMENT_DEVELOPMENT.md

 ### Create an experiment

-An experiment pulls together all of the page formulas, test probes, and types of browsers that you'd like to test.
+An experiment pulls together all of the page formulas, test probes, and browser configurations that you'd like to test.
 That information is held in a JSON file that is then handed to the WEL runner (as explained in [Running experiments](EXPERIMENT_RUNNING.md)).

 ## How to capture a target web site and formulate a page formula

-While you can capture browser sessions using your local browser, it involves loading a certificate into your browser and setting it to use an HTTP proxy.
-It is much easier to use the `auto-formulate` command which uses Browserstack to configure a browser, capture sessions, and then create page formulas.
+While you can capture browser sessions using your local browser, it involves loading a certificate and web extension into your browser and setting it to use an HTTP proxy.
+It is much easier to use the `auto-formulate` command which uses [Browserstack](https://www.browserstack.com) to configure a browser, capture sessions, and then create page formulas.

-If you'd like to capture locally, read [capturing locally](CAPTURE_LOCALLY.md).
+If you'd like to capture locally (usually because you're working on the Web Embed Lab itself) then read [capturing locally](CAPTURE_LOCALLY.md).

 The `auto-formulate` command reads a JSON configuration that defines which browsers to spin up, which sites to capture, and then how to translate (or formulate) those captures into page formulas.